-A Certificate IV in Accounting and Bookkeeping can get your foot in the door.
-Still, if you decide you want to move into accounting or auditing, you can easily complete further qualifications such as a TAFE course to help you get there.
+A Certificate IV in Accounting and Bookkeeping might help you get your foot in the door.
+Even so, if you want to work in accounting or auditing, you may simply get extra qualifications, such as a TAFE course.

 High Earning Potential

 In today’s environment, having a consistent wage may provide a great deal of security.